StackVista/stackstate-docs/setup/cli/cli-sts.md

    rm -r /usr/local/bin/sts
    ```

-3. To remove the new `sts` CLI configuration, run the command:
+3. To remove configuration for the new `sts` CLI, run the command:
    ```bash
    rm -r ~/.config/stackstate-cli
    ```